-The Board currently has four (4) members, comprising one (1) Executive Director and three (3) Non-Executive Directors.
-Of the three (3) Non-Executive Directors, two (2) are independent and hence fulfill the prescribed requirements for one-third (1/3) of the membership of the Board to be independent members.
+The Board currently has five (5) members, comprising one (1) Executive Director and four (4) Non-Executive Directors.
+Out of the four (4) Non-Executive Directors, three (3) are Independent and hence fulfill the prescribed requirements for one-third (1/3) of the membership of the Board to be independent members.